lab-oak/oak/TUTORIAL.md

 The functions are exposed to python in [this](include/pyoak/py) module.
 The functions are one-to-one with the underlying C++ implementations [here](src/pyoak.cc).

-The data structures `Frame` (raw training data for battling), `EncodedFrame` (where battle bytes are converted into tensors), and `BuildTrajectory` are mirrored in Python as well.
+The data structures `BattleFrame` (raw training data for battling), `BattleFrame` (where battle bytes are converted into tensors), and `BuildTrajectory` are mirrored in Python as well.
 The python versions are 'batched' and the data is stored as Numpy arrays so they work with `Pytorch` without any further conversion.

 This library allows users to view and manipulate training data without any C++ programming knowledge.
 If you can follow a Medium article you can train a RBY neural network.